VXSTATS/com.vxstats.objc/README.md

 # Implementation
 ## Pre-Setup
-All values are defined over Info.plist and used from there.
+All values are defined through Info.plist and used from there.

 ## Setup
 Set up your environment with your credentials.
 Please insert your username, password and url here.
 For obfuscation please follow our best practice documentation.